01-edu/public/subjects/molecules-cells/README.md

 ### Instructions

-Write two functions:
+Create two functions which accept a `string`, and return a `string`:

-- `RNA` that given a DNA strand it must return is complement RNA strand
+- `RNA`: that converts a DNA strand into its compliment RNA strand.
-- `DNA` that given a RNA strand it must return is complement DNA strand (invert RNA)
+- `DNA`: that converts an RNA strand into its compliment DNA strand.

-Since both strands are a sequence of nucleotides.
-It will be given the four nucleotides and its complements
+Compliments:
 ```
 DNA | RNA
  G  -  C